PacifAIst/runsnack/SECURITY.md

 - `--cap-drop=ALL` — no Linux capabilities
 - `--security-opt=no-new-privileges`
 - Non-root user (uid 1000)
-- `--cpus` and `--memory` limits set at install time
+- `--cpus` and `--memory` limits set during install
-- `tmpfs` mounts with `nosuid`, size-capped, wiped when the container stops
+- `tmpfs` mounts with `nosuid`, size-capped, discarded when the container stops

 Docker's default seccomp profile applies.
-A guest lands in an unprivileged process, in a namespace of its own, with no capabilities and no writable root.
+A guest lands as an unprivileged user in its own namespace, with no capabilities and no writable root filesystem.

-That is a real boundary, and it is the same one you rely on every time you run somebody else's container image.
+This is the same isolation model you rely on whenever you run a container image you didn't build yourself.

-## What the container boundary does not do

-**Docker is a sandbox, not a hypervisor.** The container shares the host kernel.
-A kernel vulnerability, or a misconfiguration that grants back a capability, turns container access into host access.
-Platforms that hand you a full VM with its own kernel give a strictly stronger boundary than this.

-If you need VM-grade isolation, use a VM. gVisor and Kata Containers are the usual middle ground; RunSnack does not currently use either.
+**What it doesn't cover:** containers share the host kernel, so container isolation is not equivalent to a virtual machine.
+If your situation calls for VM-grade separation, run RunSnack inside a VM — that composes fine, and gives you both boundaries.

-## The GPU is the weaker boundary
+## GPU characteristics

-This is the part most people underestimate, including us until reviewers on LowEndTalk pushed on it.

-RunSnack passes the GPU through whole (`--gpus all`).
-There is **no MIG, no vGPU, and no SR-IOV partitioning.** Consequences:
+RunSnack passes the GPU through directly (`--gpus`).
+Worth understanding what that means, because it's a property of GPU computing generally rather than of RunSnack specifically:

+- **GPU memory isn't partitioned on consumer hardware.** MIG and vGPU exist only on datacenter parts (A100, H100, some AMD Instinct cards).
+On a 4090, a Jetson, or an integrated GPU there's no partitioning layer available to any software.
-- **VRAM is not reliably zeroed between contexts.** Memory freed by one workload can be handed to the next one with the previous contents still in it.
-Data can leak across sessions **with no container escape involved at all.**
+- **VRAM isn't reliably zeroed between contexts.** Memory freed by one workload may still hold its contents when the next allocation receives it, so data can be readable across sessions.
-- **Isolation on the GPU is software-enforced, not hardware-enforced.** The driver sets up separate virtual address spaces per context, but a driver bug or a scheduler-level exploit can cross that line.
-There is no equivalent of SR-IOV's IOMMU-level separation.
+- **Isolation on the GPU is driver-enforced.** The driver maintains separate virtual address spaces per context, but that's software separation rather than the hardware separation SR-IOV provides on other devices.
-- **The GPU driver is not a privilege boundary.** It runs in kernel space with a large attack surface, and the hardware-to-driver interface has never been treated as a security boundary.
-Malformed command buffers, firmware bugs, and timing side channels on shared execution units are unaffected by anything above.

-This is **not specific to NVIDIA**, and it is not something we have chosen not to fix.
-No consumer GPU has native isolation between kernels.
-MIG and vGPU exist only on datacenter parts; AMD's SR-IOV support is limited to some Instinct cards.
-On a 4090, a Jetson, or an integrated GPU there is nothing to partition with.

-**Practical implication:** do not run anything on a shared GPU that you would mind a later session reading.
-If your workload involves data you cannot afford to leak, RunSnack is the wrong tool.
+**Practical guidance:** treat a shared GPU as shared.
+If a workload involves data you wouldn't want a later session to see, run it on a GPU you're not sharing.

-## Network exposure
+## Network

-- The connection is peer-to-peer over WebRTC.
-When direct connection fails (symmetric NAT, restrictive firewalls) it falls back to a TURN relay.
+- Connections are peer-to-peer over WebRTC, falling back to a TURN relay when a direct path isn't available (typically symmetric NAT or restrictive firewalls).
-- **Guest traffic leaves from your IP address.** Anything the guest does on the network — downloads, scraping, abuse — appears to originate from your connection, and is your responsibility as the connection owner.
+- **Guest traffic egresses from your IP address.** Network activity during a session appears to originate from your connection, as with any tunnel.
-- Anyone holding the link can open a session.
-Treat it as a credential: it is not password-protected, and it does not expire on its own.
-Regenerate it from `snackctl` to invalidate the old one.
+- **The link is the credential.** Anyone holding it can open a session, and it doesn't expire on its own.
+Regenerate it from `snackctl` to invalidate the previous one.

-## What we don't have

-Stated plainly so nobody has to discover it later:
+## Scope

+Things RunSnack intentionally doesn't include, so there's no ambiguity:

-- No escrow, payment handling, or dispute process
+- Escrow, payment handling, or dispute resolution — any arrangement is directly between the two people involved
-- No reputation or identity system
+- Reputation or identity systems
-- No SLA, uptime guarantee, or support commitment
+- Uptime or availability guarantees
-- No audit by a third party
+- Third-party security audit
-- No isolation between concurrent workloads on the same GPU
+- Isolation between concurrent workloads on the same GPU
-- No process-count limit on the container (a fork bomb can exhaust the host's process table and require a reboot)
+- A process-count limit on the container

 ## Open and closed components

-- **Open (Apache 2.0):** the installer scripts in this repository.
-These are byte-for-byte what runsnack.com serves.
-They are the part that touches your host, and every flag above is visible in them — read them before running anything.
+- **Open (Apache 2.0):** the installer scripts in this repository, byte-for-byte identical to what runsnack.com serves.
+These are the components that run on your host, and every flag documented above is visible in them.
-- **Closed:** the agent that runs inside the container, distributed as a Docker image.
-You are trusting it.
-If that is a dealbreaker for you, it is a reasonable position and we would rather say so than argue about it.
+- **Closed:** the agent running inside the container, distributed as a Docker image.

-## Reducing your exposure
+## Hardening your setup

-If you want to use RunSnack with the boundary widened as far as it goes:
+For hosts who want to tighten things further:

-- Run it on a machine that does not hold data you care about — a spare box, a lab machine, a reinstall away from useful.
+- Run it on a machine that isn't holding data you care about — a spare box or a lab machine is ideal.
-- Put it on an isolated VLAN, or behind an egress firewall that limits what a session can reach.
+- Put the host on an isolated VLAN, or behind an egress firewall limiting what a session can reach.
-- Use the schedule option at install time so it only accepts connections during hours you choose.
+- Use the schedule option during install so sessions are only possible during hours you choose.
-- Stop the container when you are not actively sharing: `docker stop snack1`.
+- Stop the container when you're not actively sharing: `docker stop snack1`.
 - Regenerate the link after each session rather than reusing it.
+- Run RunSnack inside a VM if you want a kernel boundary as well as a container one.

-## Reporting a vulnerability
+## Reporting

 Open an issue at https://github.com/PacifAIst/runsnack/issues for anything non-sensitive.

-For something that should not be public first, contact Manuel Herrador through https://github.com/PacifAIst and we will arrange a private channel.
-There is no bug bounty.
-We will credit you unless you would rather we didn't.
+For something that shouldn't be public initially, contact Manuel Herrador via https://github.com/PacifAIst and we'll arrange a private channel.
+There's no bug bounty; we'll credit you unless you'd prefer we didn't.

 Corrections to this document are as welcome as vulnerability reports.
-Several of the limits above were written because people took the time to point them out.